Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 16.32.44 UTC
+- WIB: Senin, 30 Juni 2025 17.33.02 UTC
-- WITA: Senin, 30 Juni 2025 17.32.44 UTC
+- WITA: Senin, 30 Juni 2025 18.33.02 UTC
-- WIT: Senin, 30 Juni 2025 18.32.44 UTC
+- WIT: Senin, 30 Juni 2025 19.33.02 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship